-The Acquisition Agreement for the Acquisition of the Pipeline Assets has been entered into by BBGI Management HoldCo, UK HoldCo, Canada HoldCo and the Vendors, plus the Company as guarantor of its subsidiaries' obligations, and is dated 14 November 2013.
-Details of the Acquisition Agreement are set out in Part 8 of this Prospectus.
+The form of the Acquisition Agreement for the Acquisition of the Pipeline Assets has been agreed in principle between BBGI Management HoldCo and the Vendors, although as at the date of this Prospectus it has not been entered into pending formal approval from the parties thereto.
+Details of the form of Acquisition Agreement that has been agreed in principle are set out in Part 9 of this Prospectus.

-Completion of the acquisition in respect of each Project Entity making up the Pipeline Assets is expected to take place in Q4 2013 or Q1 2014, subject to the satisfaction of conditions, including:
+Completion of the acquisition in respect of each Project Entity making up the Pipeline Assets is expected to take place in Q3 2013, subject to entry into the Acquisition Agreement and to satisfaction of the following conditions:

-- (a) Admission occurring; - (b) all consents and documentation required for the acquisition of the Pipeline Assets under the project documentation being in place; - (c) regulatory clearances under the Canadian Competition Act, Investment Canada Act and by the Australian Foreign Investment Review Board; and - (d) certain project specific and other conditions.
+- (a) all consents and documentation required for the acquisition of both Pipeline Assets under the project documentation being in place; - (b) regulatory clearance under the Canadian Competition Act; and - (c) certain project specific and other conditions.

 Completion in respect of the Pipeline Assets may be deferred pending satisfaction of these conditions.
-The Acquisition Agreement will terminate in respect of a Project Entity if the conditions have not been satisfied in respect of such Project Entity by 30 June 2014, although this period may be extended with the consent of the parties to the Acquisition Agreement.
+The Acquisition Agreement will terminate if the conditions have not been satisfied by 30 November 2013, although this period may be extended with the consent of the parties to the Acquisition Agreement.

-The price payable for the Investment Capital for a project may be adjusted to take into account any Repricing Event that occurs in respect of that project as described in more detail in the description of the Acquisition Agreement as set out in Part 8 of this Prospectus.
+The price payable for the Investment Capital for a project may be adjusted to take into account any Repricing Event that occurs in respect of that project as described in more detail in the description of the Acquisition Agreement as set out in Part 9 of this Prospectus.

-The cash flows from the Investment Capital in the Pipeline Assets to be acquired by the Group will (subject to some limited exceptions to be retained by the Vendors or otherwise excluded) comprise dividends and other distributions payable by Project Entities on or after 1 January 2013 in respect of equity and repayments of principal and interest on subordinated debt, and on or after 1 October 2013 in respect of repayments of interest on certain equity bridge loans.
+The cash flows from the Investment Capital in the Pipeline Assets to be acquired by the Group will (subject to some limited exceptions to be retained by the Vendors or otherwise excluded) comprise dividends and other distributions payable by Project Entities on or after 1 October 2012 in the case of Kelowna & Vernon Hospitals and 1 November 2012 in the case of North East Stoney Trail in respect of equity, repayments of equity and repayments of principal and interest on subordinated debt.

-If there is an event of default under the project finance loan documentation or any other event under the project finance loan documentation that causes a Project Entity to be prevented from making distributions to shareholders in respect of such project, the relevant purchaser is entitled not to acquire the Investment Capital in such project.
-If there is a breach of certain warranties under the Acquisition Agreement prior to completion in respect of a Project Entity where the damages would be greater than the applicable liability cap (described further in Part 8), either the relevant purchaser or the Vendors are entitled to terminate the Acquisition Agreement in respect of that Project Entity.
+If there is an event of default under the project finance loan documentation or any other event under the project finance loan documentation that causes a Project Entity to be prevented from making distributions to shareholders in respect of such project, BBGI Management HoldCo is entitled not to acquire the Investment Capital in either project.
+If there is a breach of warranty under the Acquisition Agreement prior to completion in respect of a Project Entity where the damages would be greater than the applicable liability cap (described further in Part 9), either BBGI Management HoldCo or the Vendors are entitled to terminate the Acquisition Agreement.

-The Company will guarantee the obligations of the purchasers, its wholly owned subsidiaries, under the Acquisition Agreement.
+BBGI Management HoldCo will guarantee the obligations of the purchaser, its wholly owned subsidiary.